Waterworld video games

-Waterworld is a series of video games released for the Super Nintendo Entertainment System, Virtual Boy, MS-DOS, Microsoft Windows and Game Boy, based on the film of the same name, along with unpublished versions for the Mega Drive/Genesis, Sega Saturn, Atari Jaguar, 3DO and PlayStation.
+Several video games based on the 1995 film Waterworld have been released for the Super Nintendo Entertainment System, Genesis, Virtual Boy, MS-DOS, Microsoft Windows and Game Boy, along with unpublished versions for the Sega Saturn, Atari Jaguar, 3DO and PlayStation.
 These games were produced by Ocean Software.
-The SNES and Game Boy games were released only in Europe in 1995 and the Virtual Boy game was released exclusively in North America in November 1995.
-It was released for PC in 1997.
-The game received widespread negative reviews and the version released for the Virtual Boy is generally considered to be the worst game of its 22 releases.
+The SNES and Game Boy games were released only in Europe in 1995, the Virtual Boy game was released exclusively in North America in November 1995, and the Genesis version was only available via the Sega Channel service in March 1996.
+A strategy game for Windows was released in 1997.

 Versions

-Virtual Boy

-The game is focused around the Mariner's (the main character) trimaran, which the player moves around a 3-D world, shooting enemies on personal water crafts called Smokers.
-It is a form of 3D shoot 'em up, similar to that of the All-Range Mode in Star Fox 64.

-The objective is to keep the Smokers from grabbing Atollers (inhabitants of Atoll) placed around the playing field.
-To keep them from being captured, the player must shoot the Smokers using the L and R buttons on the Virtual Boy's controller while moving around with either of the two directional pads.

-Like all other Virtual Boy games, Waterworld uses a red-and-black color scheme and uses parallax, an optical trick that is used to simulate a 3D effect.
-Multiplayer functionality was originally advertised for this version of Waterworld, but the Virtual Boy's link cable was never released, and multiplayer was not implemented in the final release.

 Super NES

 Waterworld for Super NES was released in 1995 in Europe by Ocean Software.
 It was only released in PAL territories, but an NTSC version had been scheduled for release in December 1995, and given a lengthy preview in that month's issue of Nintendo Power.

 The game is played from an overhead/isometric perspective with the player controlling the Mariner's boat on the ocean.
 The point of the game was to destroy the Smokers' boats and dive for sunken artifacts, at which point the game switches to a side on perspective so that the player can directly control the Mariner underwater.